Kish Island: Transportation

-The connection with Kish is carried out either by sea or by air through Kish airport and Kish port.

-Kish International Airport serves as the entry point for tourists who come to Kish Island.
+People travel to Kish by sea via Kish port, or by air through Kish airport.
+Kish International Airport is the main entry point for tourists who come to Kish Island.

-In 2015, a new terminal was planned that would turn Kish International Airport into the second-largest airport of the country with a 4.5 million passengers capacity per year.
-2.7 million passengers travelled through the airport that year.
+In 2015, a new terminal was planned that would turn Kish International Airport into the second-largest airport in Iran, with a 4.5 million passengers capacity per year.
+2.7 million passengers travelled through the airport in 2015.